awslabs/aws-proof-build-assistant/docs/sources/index.md

 Users can access the AWS Proof Build Assistant through `arpa`, the command-line interface.
 This document serves as a reference for using `arpa` and integrating it into your project.

-`arpa` accumulates build information for a complete `c` code base inside an internal JSON representation which is used to generate a `Makefile` containing all the relevant information *for a single given source file*.
+`arpa` accumulates build information for a complete `c` code base inside an internal JSON representation which can be used to generate a `Makefile` containing all the relevant information *for a single given source file*.
 `arpa` simplifies the task of proof developers by automatically generating a ready-to-use `Makefile` containing information that developers previously had to find manually.
 In order to use the generated `Makefile`, developers must include it in another custom (and possibly trivial) `Makefile` and run `make` on it.
 Its ease of use makes AWS Proof Build Assistant ideal for local proof implementation and building as well as part of CI.

 [Source code repository](https://github.com/awslabs/aws-proof-build-assistant)

-## Overview
+# Overview
 Consider the following `c` file, which is a *CBMC proof harness* (discussed below):

     #include "api/s2n.h"